mortezaheydari/blackmoon/app/controllers/README.md

 ## Helpers guide

-This section explains thoes code behaviors that are project specific and in cases might seem (and be) alien or unconventional.
+This section explains those code behaviors that are project specific and in cases might seem (and be) alien or unconventional.
 Scope of this section is limited to controllers behavior.

 ### name_is_valid?